spark2k06/PCXT_MiSTer/TASKS.md

   - Combine chain-2 with map mask, odd/even disabled, and A16/page-select cases.
 - Acceptance:
   - Chain-2 behavior is proven independently from normal planar writes.
+- Verification:
+  - `ega_vram_tb.sv` now enables `chain2_write` and `chain2_read` in a
+    dedicated `test_chain2_read_write()` case.
+  - The test covers even and odd CPU addresses, effective read plane selection, chain-2 write masks, map-mask interaction, A16-driven remap, and page-select-driven remap.
+  - HDL simulation could not be run on this machine because no standalone HDL simulator is installed; see `TEST_TOOLS.md`.

 ### EGA-106 - Add Odd/Even And Page Select Coverage